-Negotiations on cheaper electricity for Serbia are yet to come9.
-November 2012. / News Serbia Energy
+Negotiations on cheaper electricity for Serbia are yet to come, News Serbia Energy

 Zorana Mihajlovic, Minister of Energy, Environment and Development said that the agreement with Italy to build power plants will be implemented after a modified list of projects is agreed on.
 She announced that in the next stage they would talk about the lower prices of electricity that Serbia could get.